-- Fully licensed and accredited by AAAHC.
+Fully licensed and accredited by AAAHC.

 - Committed to providing quality pharmaceutical services with emphasis on individual patient counseling about such issues as drug interaction, dosage, appropriate storage and side effects

 - An academic training site for the U-M College of Pharmacy Experiential Program.

 Insurance and payment

-The Pharmacy accepts multiple prescription drug plans (This list is not comprehensive and is subject to change - please consult staff for questions):
+The Pharmacy accepts multiple prescription drug plans, including the following.
+This list is not comprehensive and is subject to change - please consult staff for questions:

 - Most Michigan BlueCross-BlueShield Plans